 Having confidence in yourself has a lot to do with trusting yourself.

 A bird sitting on a branch is never afraid of the branch breaking, because her trust is not in the branch, but in her own wings.

-Other components of self-trust include being aware of your thoughts and feelings and expressing them, following your personal standards and ethical code (in other words, sticking to your boundaries), knowing when you need to care for yourself first, and knowing you can survive mistakes.
+Self-trust includes being aware of your thoughts and feelings and expressing them, following your personal standards and ethical code (in other words, sticking to your boundaries), knowing when you need to care for yourself first, and knowing you can survive mistakes.

 Self-confidence is the state of self-assuredness and trust in yourself and your strengths and abilities.
 Your experience with a psychopath shouldn’t decrease your self-confidence — it should increase it, as you learn and grow throughout the healing process.

 “When your whole life, the very fabric of your ‘being’ is a lie, you have much to be suspicious of.
 Every prolonged look is a highly trained P.I., every snapped twig a psychiatrist with straight jacket in tow.”

 *Quotes from ZKM at Sociopath’s Domain, unless otherwise noted.
 (Warning: Some readers may find this material disturbing)